 Using Transferology to Check Credits

-Here you will be able to enter information about the courses you’ve taken (or plan to take) to determine if your courses will transfer to the University of Florida, simply create a free account with Transferology and get started!
-Here you will be able to enter information about the courses you’ve taken to determine if they will transfer to UF.
+Transferology allows prospective and current students to enter information about the courses they’ve taken (or plan to take) to determine if they will transfer to the University of Florida.
+Simply create a free account with Transferology to get started!
 Once admitted to UF Online, your academic advisor will help you understand how your transfer credits satisfy your specific degree requirements.

 Prospective UF Students

-- Select “Will My Courses Transfer?” tab to the right.
+- Once logged in, select the “Will my Courses Transfer?” tab to the right.

 - Enter the school name where you have taken or plan to take course(s).